 As you know, every time you log-in a website using your private data, Google Chrome asks you if you want to save your password and store it in a special Chrome encrypted place.
 This procedure is quite useful, above all if you access the website (your web mail service, for example) a lot of times.
 The down side of this option is that, everybody using your PC will be able, without knowing your password, to access your personal websites and peer at your stuff.
 Let’ see how to turn off the save password feature with this simple tutorial!

 - Click the Spanner icon.

 - Click Option.

 - Click the Personal Stuff tab.

 - Under the Password section, select Never Save Password.

 - Now, click the Show saved passwords button.

 Tags: Chrome, trick

-- how to turn off saving passwords on Google Chrome
+- how to turn off remember password on Google

 - How to Change and Use Timezone (Tzutil) in Windows 7